SoHa Dance Online Blog

 Up Next: The Civic Social.

 On September 2, Corning Civic Center Plaza, in the heart of Corning, NY will be reimagined as a social dance hub by NYC-based choreographers Mark Schmidt + Remi Harris.
-Part performance, part pop-up community dance party, The Civic Social will bring together 14 local artists along with their creative team, dance artist Martita Abril and DJ Krunk Pony.
+Part performance, part pop-up community dance party, The Civic Social will bring together 9 local performers along with their creative team, dance artist Martita Abril and DJ Krunk Pony.
+Presented by American Dance Asylum in partnership with Imagine!: Public Art in the Plaza.